Telcoin-Association/TNIPs/content/src/tnips/tnip_1.md

 The `author` header lists the names, email addresses or usernames of the authors/owners of the TNIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the `author` header value must be:

+name + email
-> Random J. User &lt;address@dom.ain&gt;
+> Random T. User &lt;address@dom.ain&gt;

 or

+name + github username
-> Random J. User (@username)
+> Another E. User (@username)

 or

+name + username + email
-> Random J. User (@username) &lt;address@dom.ain&gt;
+> Some L. User (@username) &lt;address@dom.ain&gt;

-if the email address and/or GitHub username is included, and
+or

+just name
-> Random J. User
+> Again S. User

-if neither the email address nor the GitHub username are given.

-At least one author must use a GitHub username, in order to get notified on change requests and have the capability to approve or reject them.
+Note: At least one author must use a GitHub username, in order to get notified on change requests and have the capability to approve or reject them.

 ### `discussions-to` header